 How we do creative marketing at Koala

-I've been working at Australian furniture startup Koala for the 18 months.
+I worked at Australian furniture startup Koala for 2 years.

-It's experienced explosive growth on all fronts, so it's been a real privilege to be a part of an outstanding team.
-These are some of the tactics we employ as we move to create a internationally-known Australian lifestyle brand.
+It's experienced explosive growth on all fronts, so it was a real privilege to be a part of an outstanding team.
+These are some of the tactics we employed as we moved to create a internationally-known Australian lifestyle brand.

 Koala (originally known as Koala Mattress) was started by Dany Milham and Mitch Taylor in 2015.

 It began with a great bed-in-a-box product and paired it with a clear selling proposition – a direct-to-consumer model, and a best-in-country delivery experience.

 With Dany's clean brand design, fun tone-of-voice and loveable approach to adopting real koalas, it has ambushed the furniture industry in Australia.